nuscien/trivial/Core/README.md

 ### Retry

 You can create a linear retry policy or even a customized to process an action with the specific retry policy.
-And you use `ObservableTask` to observe the state of an action processing.
+And you can use `ObservableTask` to observe the state of an action processing.

 ## [Mathematics](https://github.com/nuscien/trivial/wiki/maths)